nmathew98/vault/system-design.md

 		- Blocking or non blocking interservice communication models depends
 		- Non blocking style is good for fault tolerance and where performance is not that much of a concern
 		- Blocking style is good for high performance but highly available environments (serverless, cloud, etc)
+	- Picking languages/frameworks
+		- Network latencies and time complexity have a bigger impact than language performance
+		- But, language performance does have an impact on server costs

 ## Internet